jampatze/TIES323/README.md

 ## Mail Protocols:

 Extra features:
+* The server listens to all ports simuntaniously, but can only handle one connection to each service at a time
 * POP3 client <-> server communications are secured with SSL.
   * Use 'TIES323' as the common name when creating the certs.
   * This requires following certs to be created: